Skip to main content

 Total Slides

 Purportedly man-made chambers wind through the heart of the City Museum past sculptures of mythical creatures and a 1925 Wurlitzer organ.
-Climb to the top and take a 10-story spiral slide down.
+Climb to the top and take a multi-story spiral slide down.
+But watch out for the Spider Cave on your way up.

-An outdoor sculpture of flotsam and repurposed technology including climbers, airplanes, castles, bridges, ball pits and fire engines.
+An outdoor sculpture of flotsam and repurposed technology including climbers, airplanes, castles, bridges, and fire engines.

 2